 Included:

-All meals from Day 2 to breakfast on Day 13, except lunch on Days 2 and 3.
+All meals from day 2 through to breakfast on day 15, with the exception of lunch on days 2, 3 and 15.

-Snacks, water, and fresh fruit during cycling days.
+Snacks, drinking water and fresh fruit provided during the cycling days.

 Please note: During the event, each person is allowed only one bag weighing up to 25 kg.
 Suitcases are not permitted.